GambusinoLabs/Vlinky/README.md

 This is still a work in progress.

-## Main authors:
+## Credits
-Handcrafted with :heart: in Granada
+Handcrafted with :heart: in Granada by:
 - **[Manu Moya](https://github.com/Moya1407)** (gameplay programmer)
 - **[Emilio Kessel](https://www.instagram.com/ekesselm/)** (artist, interface designer and 2D animator)